DeeJayLSP/godot-qoa-module/README.md

 - [qoa.h](https://github.com/phoboslab/qoa/blob/master/qoa.h) - The reference header;
 - [qoaplay.c](https://github.com/raysan5/raudio/blob/master/src/external/qoaplay.c) - A reference file modified for raudio to support opening and decoding from memory, which is required by Godot;

+The resource icon (also at the top of this README) is an edit of [QOA's official logo](https://qoaformat.org/qoa-logo-new.svg) with Godot's AudioStream color scheme.

 > All files are under the MIT license.
 Apart from deqoa.h, which has its own copyright statement, the one in [LICENSE](https://github.com/DeeJayLSP/godot-qoa-module/blob/master/LICENSE) should be considered.

 ## Notes